LiamLugubrious/Final-Project-A-Blog-/README.md

 ### (4) Run the Application

-Start the server, if using replit it will be: node server.js
+Start the server, if using Replit, it will be: node server.js

 You should see: